everydaycookingtips.com

 Preparation Steps

-• Pour batter into prepared pan and bake for 40-45 minutes, or until a toothpick inserted into the center comes out clean.
+• Pour batter into prepared pan and smooth the top.
+Bake for 40–45 minutes, or until a toothpick inserted into the center comes out clean.

-• Let cool in pan for 10 minutes before inverting onto a wire rack to cool completely.
+• Let cake cool in pan for 10 minutes, then turn out onto a wire rack to cool completely.

 Notes